See 16 Ways to Use this Flavor

 Preheat the oven to 350 degrees.
 Grease and dust with flour a 13 x 9-inch baking pan.

-1. Cream the shortening and sugar together.
+- Cream the shortening and sugar together.
 Add the eggs one at a time, beating well after each.
-Beat for five or six minutes so that the mixture is light and fluffy.
+Beat for 5 or 6 minutes until the mixture is light and fluffy.
 Add the extract.

-3. In three or four additions, add the dry ingredients and the liquids to the creamed mixture alternately starting and ending with the dry ingredients.
-(Each time that we made this, we added the milk first then one half of the soda pop and finally, the rest of the soda pop.)
+- In three or four additions, add the dry ingredients and the liquids alternately to the creamed mixture, starting and ending with the dry ingredients.
+(Each time that we made this, we added the milk first, then one half of the soda pop, and finally, the rest of the soda pop.)
 Mix only until smooth.

-4. Pour the batter into the prepared pan.
+- Pour the batter into the prepared pan.
 Bake for 35 to 40 minutes or until the cake tests done with a toothpick.
-Cool completely before frosting with the frosting of your choice.
+Cool completely before frosting with your choice of frosting.

 Root Beer Butter Frosting